 Saunaing

 Perhaps the most Scandinavian response to bad weather is to go to the sauna.
 In recent years, Stavanger’s sauna scene has exploded, with options ranging from traditional wooden saunas to modern facilities with panoramic views of the rain-swept fjords.
+Popular choices are Book Sauna and Damp, which offer saunas at various locations in and around Stavanger and Sandnes.

 A Matter of Perspective

 The secret to enjoying Stavanger in the rain isn’t finding ways to escape it – it’s learning to embrace it.
 After all, as the Norwegians say, “Det finnes ikke dårlig vær, bare dårlige klær” (There’s no such thing as bad weather, only bad clothing).
+In that respect, doing outdoor activities on rainy days can have its advantages.
+No photo queue for the Pulpit Rock, for example.
+And no waiting time for the otherwise very busy Gladmat food festival!

 Leave a Reply